beling/book-pl/src/ch04-03-slices.md

 }
 ```

-We get the index for the end of the word in the same way as we did in Listing
+We get the index for the end of the word in the same way as we did in listing
 4-7, by looking for the first occurrence of a space.
 When we find a space, we
 return a string slice using the start of the string and the index of the space
 as the starting and ending indices.